Does the following seem familiar?

 The Object Library is a combination of written documents and computer code that define the actual symbols, or objects, used on the displays.
 The Object Library is typically purchased from the control system vendor, or it can be commissioned from a system implementer.

-We will develop a comprehensive Human-Computer Interface Style Guide customized for use at your site.
-This Style Guide document will be tailored for use at the site to set policy around future implementation, use, and maintenance of the HCI system.
+We will develop a comprehensive Human-Machine Interface Style Guide customized for use at your site.
+This Style Guide document will be tailored for use at the site to set policy around future implementation, use, and maintenance of the HMI system.

 UCDS will then put on a two day workshop at your site to educate key personnel on the content and proper implementation of the Style Guide.